Luca06Luwa/Luca06Luwa/README.md

 ---
 ### Finished Projects:

-- Uploaded the guide I use to install Arch Linux and setup QEMU through KVM.
+- Uploaded the guide I use to install Arch Linux and setup QEMU through KVM

 - Successfully ported Clone Hero to the scoop package manager.
 If you want to install Clone Hero v0.23.2.2 just use the following commands: